Sanda Plantation Hideaway

 Although he loved to play he was a bit lazy and a lack of exercise made him rather chubby.
 But that made him look even sweeter!

-Wani recently unexpectedly died when we were on holiday… We miss him a lot, and life here without Wani won’t be the same anymore, at least for a while…
+We miss him a lot, and life here without Wani wasn’t the same for quite some time…

 Manggis